 As you get more invested in Destiny 2, one of your biggest concerns will be getting the best guns in the game.
 But that can be confusing, as it depends on whether you’re looking for weapons for PvP, PvE, casual, or endgame content.

-Today, we focus on the best PvP weapons today, including Exotic and Legendary weapons (including their PvP god rolls), and give you an overview of the current PvP meta.
+Today, we focus on the best PvP weapons today, including Exotic and Legendary weapons (including their PvP god rolls).

 Best PvP Primary weapons